Rye Grain vs Millet vs Popcorn: Drain the Grain Jane

 The preparation process for Rye grain is well-documented and widely explored.
 A simple method to test if the grain is ready is to place a handful onto some tissue paper.
 If there is no residue then you are good to go, essentially the grain should be dry to touch before being placed in an autoclave or pressure sterilisation chamber.

 Popcorn is one of the easiest substrates to prepare.
 The kernels can be soaked overnight and then simmered until they reach the appropriate moisture content.
 After simmering, they should be drained and allowed to steam dry before sterilisation.
-The simplicity of this process, along with the robustness of popcorn kernels, makes it an appealing choice for those new to mushroom cultivation or those looking for a less labour-intensive grain spawn.
+The simplicity of this process, along with the robustness of popcorn kernels, makes it an appealing choice for those new to mushroom cultivation or those looking for a less labour-intensive mushroom grain.

 Will my grain provide enough nutrients for the mycelium?